Server4001/hhvm-vagrant-box-source/README.md

 # HHVM Vagrant Box

-### The source environment used for my vagrant box on Atlas
+### The source environment used for my vagrant box on Atlas, server4001/ubuntu-hhvm.

+#### NOTE: This is the environment used to build the Vagrant box.
+If you are looking for an HHVM environment, just use the box: [server4001/ubuntu-hhvm](https://atlas.hashicorp.com/server4001/boxes/ubuntu-hhvm).

 Comes with: